lwanger/cooked_input/docs/quick_start.rst

     >>> ci.get_string(prompt="What is your name?")

-    What is your name?: john Cleese
+    What is your name?: john cleese
     'john cleese'

 This acts just like the Python `input <https://docs.python.org/3/library/functions.html?highlight=input#input>`_